MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-mark-method.md

 ## Remarks

+The mark on a record is temporary, and disappears when the current session ends.
+The Mark method is valid for the specific record instance/variable, and not shared between all variables of the same record type in a session.

 You can use the [MarkedOnly (Record) Method](record-markedonly-method.md) to activate a special filter where your view of the table includes only records marked by the **Mark (Record)** method.

-The mark on a record is temporary, and disappears when the current session ends.

 ## Example 1